dosterthebernese/slurper/README.md

 Currnetly, dydx is the only module worth exploring.
 It writes to kafka on one call, and consumes on another for kmeans calcs.

+## Docs

+After pulling the repo, run cargo doc in src dir, and then in target, you can find the docs for, say, dydx and how to use - again dydx is the most active, and the most "clean"

 ## Requirements local